 Speedo has been a trusted name in watersports for many years, so it should come as no surprise that their children’s classic life vest should make this list.

-This life vest is both U.S. Coast Guard-approved and American Red Cross certified.
+This life vest is U.S. Coast Guard-approved.
 That’s an important distinction since it will prevent your child from drowning.

 - Child-friendly designs.

-- It has a safety strap with buckle closure.
+- It has a safety chest and leg straps with buckle closure.

 SwimSchool Original Deluxe TOT Swim Trainer